-- (p) Stormwater system required; design to be in accordance with SFWMD requirements.
-A stormwater management system shall be provided for the adequate control of stormwater runoff that originates within a development or that flows onto or across the development from adjacent lands. - (a) All Development parcels exceeding the thresholds for a SFWMD environmental resource permit shall have stormwater management systems shall be designed in accordance with South Florida Water Management District (SFWMD) requirements and shall provide for the attenuation/retention of stormwater from the site.
+- (a) Stormwater system required; design to be in accordance with SFWMD requirements.
+A stormwater management system shall be provided for the adequate control of stormwater runoff that originates within a development or that flows onto or across the development from adjacent lands. - (1) All Development parcels exceeding the thresholds for a SFWMD environmental resource permit shall have stormwater management systems shall be designed in accordance with South Florida Water Management District (SFWMD) requirements and shall provide for the attenuation/retention of stormwater from the site.
 Issuance of a SFWMD permit shall be accepted as deemed to be in compliance with this division, chapter and review of these projects shall be limited to external impacts and wet season water table elevation.
 Projects granted SFWMD exemptions shall be subject to review by the county and will follow the criteria and requirements of the SFWMD. - (2) Development parcels larger than one acre but falling below the thresholds for a SFWMD individual environmental resource permit (2 acres impervious surface or 10 acres total project area) will have their drainage plan reviewed and approved by the director for compliance with the Basis of Review for Environmental Resource Permit Applications (SFWMD).
-For purposes of this review: - i.
+For purposes of this review: - a.
 Landowners are encouraged to provide required retention/detention of stormwater underground rather than in surface impoundments.
 If surface impoundments are used, they must be placed in the rear yard of all lots. - b.
 "Dry flood-proofing" of sidewalk-level commercial and professional space is the preferred method of flood protection in the Future Land Use Map's Pedestrian Commercial category (see § 6-472(4)).
 The town deems dry flood-proofed floor space to be equivalent to elevating commercial floor space above the 100-year flood elevation for purposes of

 - compliance with the building floor elevation requirements in the Basis of Review. - c.
 The limitation on land uses provided by the Fort Myers Beach Comprehensive Plan provides reasonable assurances that hazardous materials will not enter the municipal drainage system, thus eliminating the need for the retention/detention pretreatment described in subsection 5.2.2(a) in the Basis of Review. - d.
-The town encourages SFWMD to use these same interpretations when reviewing permit applications for development parcels within the town. - (3) Development parcels one acre or smaller are not required to retain or detain stormwater on-site. - (4) For purposes of stormwater management calculations, the assumed water table must be established by the design engineer in accordance with sound engineering practice.
+The town encourages SFWMD to use these same interpretations when reviewing permit applications for development parcels within the town. - (3) Development parcels one acre or smaller shall also comply with § 10-321(a)(2) except that on-site retention or detention of stormwater is not required if at least 50% of hard surfaces on the site (excluding buildings) are surfaced with one of the following permeable surfaces placed over a well-drained base: - a.
+Porous (pervious) asphalt or concrete. - b.
+Paving brick or blocks laid with sufficient space between each unit to allow for infiltration of stormwater. - Clean (washed) angular gravel (such as FDOT #57 stone).
+When used for parking spaces or aisles, gravel surfaces shall be stabilized in accordance with § 34-2017(b)(1). - d.
+Proprietary cellular or modular porous paving systems installed in accordance with manufacturers' specifications. - (4) For purposes of stormwater management calculations, the assumed water table must be established by the design engineer in accordance with sound engineering practice.
 The director of development review will review the stormwater management system on all development order projects for compliance with this chapter and may require substantiation of all calculations and assumptions involved in the design of stormwater management system.

-(q) Stormwater discharges and erosion control.
+(b) Stormwater discharges and erosion control.